 Low-fidelity prototypes can take on many forms.
 Each form of the prototype can verify or test different aspects of the design.

 McCracken and Wolfe (User-Centered Website Development) describe a very flexible and useful prototype, the paper prototype.
-It is a very popular prototype for website development because it can portray both the visual aspects of the website and interactions with the website.
-This form of a prototype can also be used by your team to develop your designs for the app.
+It is a very popular prototype for website development because it can portray some of the visual aspects of the website and interaction of the website.
+This form of a prototype can also be used by your team to develop your designs for the small device.